gazebosim/gz-sim/tutorials/terminology.md

 * **System**: Logic that operates on all entities that have a given set of components.
 Systems are plugins that can be loaded at runtime.
-    Ignition Gazebo ships with various systems, and downstream develpers can [create their own systems](createsystemplugins.html).
+    Gazebo ships with various systems, and downstream develpers can [create their own systems](createsystemplugins.html).

 * **Entity-component manager** (**ECM**): Provides functions for